Non-loose torus knots: Classification of non-loose torus knots

-\begin{proof} We begin with the Legendrian simplicity of $W$.
+With the notation established above, we begin with the Legendrian simplicity of $W$.
 Consider the contact structure $\xi_{P^i_1,P^i_2}$.
 Let $s_{i-1}'$ be the slope in $B_{i-1}$ closest to $q/p$ with an edge to $s_{i-1}$ (that is, it is the slope of the second to the last vertex in $B_{i-1}$).
 Let $T_{i-1}'$ be the convex torus in $V_2$ with two dividing curves of slope $s'_{i-1}$ and let $L_{i-1}'$ be a ruling curve on $T_{i-1}'$ with slope $q/p$.
 By Lemma~\ref{seestab} we know that

 for $n_{i-1}'=|s_{i-1}' \bigcdot \frac qp|$ (since the sign of all basic slices in $B_1, \ldots, B_{i-1}$ are negative).
 Now consider two solid tori $V'_1$ and $V'_2$ that $T_{i-1}'$ breaks $S^3$ into, and the contact structure on $V'_1$ is given by the path $\overline{P_1}$ followed by $B^i_1\cup \cdots \cup B^i_{i-3}$ followed by all but the last edge in $B_{i-1}$.
 We can thus exchange the basic slices in the continued fraction block as discussed above.
 Now it is clear that $T_{i-1}'$ is also a torus in the contact structure $\xi_{P_1^{i-1}, P_2^{i-1}}$ and hence its ruling curve is